Covid-19 coronavirus: South overtakes Auckland to have most cases

 The cases per 100,000 in the area has risen to almost 30 in the SDHB off the back of today's new cases, ahead of Waikato which has just over 19 cases per 100,000.

-The Ministry of Health also revealed a new Southern cluster, which centres around a Bluff wedding and is now connected to eight cases, including three in the last 24 hours.
+The Ministry of Health also revealed a new Southern cluster, which centres around people who attended a Bluff wedding and is now connected to eight cases, including three in the last 24 hours.

+The wedding was held at Oyster Cove Restaurant and Bar in Bluff on March 21 and 80 guests are understood to have attended.
+It took place when the government was still permitting gatherings of up to 100 people.

-The World Hereford Conference, held in Queesntown earlier this month, is now connected to 24 New Zealand cases, including five new cases in the last 24 hours.
+The World Hereford Conference, held in Queenstown earlier this month, is now connected to 24 New Zealand cases, including five new cases in the last 24 hours.

 Many of the positive tests linked to the conference have been for people living in the South.
 Two people overseas who went to the conference have also tested positive.